June 27, 2017

 Request for Proposals – NanoES Research Initiatives

 The NanoES Institute offers 35,000 square feet of labs (including wet and optical space), offices, meeting rooms, communal areas, and extremely low vibration/EMI areas in a modern, recently-built building.
 This space creates an opportunity to scale up ongoing research efforts with strong momentum and to create new, high-impact programs or shared instrumentation facilities.
 To this end, NanoES is announcing a request for proposals.
 We are seeking inventive, well-thought-out ideas to leverage this space for maximum effect including, but not limited to, new center efforts and hiring initiatives endorsed by department chairs.

-- Optional (for efforts claiming priority for low vibration/EMI space): Demonstrate a need for vibration / electromagnetic interference controlled space by incorporating Original Equipment Manufacturer (OEM) specifications and requirements documentation, statement of technical justification, and survey/measurement data (conducted by a 3rd party entity) of the current space that demonstrates its inadequacy in meeting the OEM’s specifications.
+Proposals that claim priority for low vibration/EMI space should incorporate original equipment manufacturer (OEM) specifications and requirements documentation, statement of technical justification, and survey/measurement data (conducted by a 3rd party entity) of the current space that demonstrates its inadequacy in meeting the OEM’s specifications.